Foundation plants

 Eleaocarpus reticulatis - Blueberry Ash

-We planted 22 Eleaocarpus reticulatus ‘Prima Donna’, or Blueberry Ash, and have retained about 15 of these despite the damage caused by severe frost two years ago, 2018.
+We planted 22 Eleaocarpus reticulatus ‘Prima Donna’, or Blueberry Ash (photos above), and have retained about 15 of these despite the damage caused by severe frost in 2018.
 These trees have flowered only a few times, after rain, but when they do, are very beautiful.
 When not flowering they provide glossy green foliage for a ‘rainforest’ look, rare in Canberra.

 Hakea salicifolia

-We planted five Hakea salicifolia, or Willow-leaved Hakea, but only one of these remains.
-The others were comprehensively shredded by Black Cockatoos.
+We planted five Hakea salicifolia, or Willow-leaved Hakea, but none of these remain.
+They were comprehensively shredded by Black Cockatoos.

 Leptospermum ‘Aphrodite’